-The antenna is a 4 dBi, circularly polarized antenna mounted inside the EUT housing.
+The antenna is an 8 dBi antenna mounted inside the EUT housing.
 The EUT housing must be opened in order to access the antenna.
 The antenna is not designed to be user replaceable and uses a coax with soldered connection to the antenna.